lukesnyder01/Glider-Pro-3D/README.md

 # Glider-Pro-3D
-Inspired by the original Glider Pro, this is a 3D remake.
+Inspired by the original Glider Pro, this is my attampt to remake it in 3D.

 Still in extremely early development.